openmoh/openmohaa/docs/getting_started_installation.md

 ## Before you start

+The game should be able to run on any modern hardware.
+You can verify the [System requirements](getting_started_requirements.md).

 You will need a copy of MOH:AA, either from [GOG](https://www.gog.com/en/game/medal_of_honor_allied_assault_war_chest), from CD or a [demo version](#obtaining-a-demo-version)

 💡 *GOG version is recommended*.

-If you already have MOH:AA from a CD, make sure to [Install official patches](#installing-official-patches).
+If you already have MOH:AA from a CD, make sure to [Install official patches](#installing-official-patches-cd-only).

-The game should be able to run on any modern hardware.
-You can verify the [System requirements](./getting_started_requirements.md).

 ### Windows users